AdaCore/gnatstudio/docs/users_guide/main_window.rst

 :menuselection:`Tools-->Views-->Bookmarks` window.
 Clicking on the line will immediately open an editor with the cursor at that position.

-You can rename a bookmark so that it is easier to remember what it refers to.
-To do so, open the :guilabel:`Bookmarks` window, and right-click twice on the line of the bookmark.
-Select then the :guilabel:`Rename bookmark` menu so that you can edit the name in place.
-Press :kbd:`enter` when you are done modifying the name.

-You can delete an existing bookmark by right clicking on the line, and select :guilabel:`Delete bookmark` in the contextual menu.
+In the :guilabel:`Bookmarks` window, the local toolbar provides three buttons to act on the bookmarks:

+* :guilabel:`Create` is similar to the :menuselection:`Edit-->Create Bookmark`
+  and will create a bookmark at the current location.
+After pressing this button, you can immediately start typing a custom name for the new bookmark (or just press :kbd:`enter` to keep the default name, which is based on the name of the enclosing subprogram).

+* :guilabel:`Rename` can be used to rename the currently selected bookmark.
+  Editing is inline, so you can immediately start typing the new name and press :kbd:`enter` when done.

+* :guilabel:`Remove` is used to delete the selected bookmark.

 .. _The_Shell_and_Python_Windows: